doublemcz/dibi-orm/readme.md

 Every entity must have primary key.
 The definition is composed by @primaryKey and @column.
 If you want set id that was generated from database on create sql query then specify @autoIncrement tag.

 ##### Relations
-At this moment you can specify @oneToOne and @oneToMany relation.
+Basic relation are defined by @oneToOne and @oneToMany tag.
 Both need a join specification tag defined as follow:
 @join(column="id", referenceColumn="userId").
 It says that it is joing column User.id to RelatedTable.userId column.

 ###### Real example: